ziad-saab/react-github-api-project/README.md

 ### Step 5: displaying the followers data in the `Followers` component:
 Using the `this.state.followers` in your `render` method, display the followers that you receive from GitHub.
 We'll do this in a few steps.

 1. Create a new pure component called `GithubUser`.
 It should receive a `user` prop, and use its `avatar_url` and `login` properties to display one GitHub user.
 The whole display should link back to that user's page in your app, using React Router's `Link` component.
-Here's a sample output of your `GithubUser` component:
+Here's what a sample output of your `GithubUser` component should look like:

 ```javascript
 <Link to="/user/ziad-saab">